19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 One of the best things to do at the Duomo is climb Brunelleschi’s Dome, which covers the cathedral.
 Climbing the 463 steps to the top is the only way to see its incredible paintwork from close by.
 In addition, the panoramic views of Florence from the top of the dome are simply stunning and well worth the effort.

-Climbing the dome is one of the most popular things to do in Florence.
-Luckily, you can get timed tickets in advance, so you don’t have to waste time (guided tours are also available).
-These tickets/tours normally also include a visit to Giotto’s Bell Tower, the Baptistery, and Cathedral Museum (you can find more information about these places further below).
+Climbing the dome is one of the most popular things to do in Florence, so you need to get timed tickets in advance.
+These tickets/tours normally also include a visit to Giotto’s Bell Tower, the Baptistery, and the Cathedral Museum (you can find more information about these places further below).

-Alternatively, there are many more tours that include a climb here, usually in combination with some other sights nearby.
+Alternatively, there are many more tours that include the Dome climb, usually in combination with some other sights nearby.

-Good to know: The cathedral itself is free to visit, but there’s usually a long queue to get in.
+Good to know: The Duomo itself is free to visit, but there’s usually a long queue to get in.
 If you climb the dome, you can enter the cathedral via a separate entrance and get to see it without extra queuing.
-Be sure to dress appropriately when you visit the cathedral (knees and shoulders covered).
+Be sure to dress appropriately (knees and shoulders covered).

 TIP: Not widely known is the fact that in addition to climbing Brunelleschi’s Dome, you can also visit the Duomo Terraces.

-Our experience: Because we wanted to see the Duomo terraces and also visit Galleria Accademia with a guide, we opted for this amazing tour.
-It includes the Duomo Dome climb, exclusive access to the Duomo terraces, as well as Galleria Accademia (Michelangelo’s David).
+Our experience: Because we wanted to see the Duomo terraces and also visit Galleria Accademia with a guide, we opted for this highly-rated tour.
+It includes the Duomo Dome climb, exclusive access to the Duomo terraces, and Michelangelo’s David at the Accademia Gallery.
+We really enjoyed it and would recommend it if you’d like a more in-depth experience and exclusive access to the terraces.

 2. Giotto’s Bell Tower